kaidez/kdz/README.md

 * SPA-like `Gruntfile.js`, `gulpfile.js` and `package.json` files are downloaded.

 ### Options
-There is small set of options
+kdz comes with a small set of options:

 #### `-w, --wordpress`
 Scaffolds out a WordPress-like project.
 It performs almost the same tasks as `kdz app` with the following differences: